 (b) Support local governments in the development of the evidence-based policies on sustainable housing and urban development through the application of the ECE/International Telecommunication Union (ITU) key performance indicators on smart sustainable cities, indicators on urban economic resilience and the UN system wide urban monitoring framework; and in the preparation of smart sustainable cities profiles and SDG Voluntary Local Reviews (VLRs) based on the assessments of achievement of the Goals.

-(c) Provide assistance to national governments with the development of evidence-based urban and housing policies through the preparation of country profiles on urban development, housing and land management.
+(c) Provide assistance to national and local governments with the development of evidence-based urban and housing policies through the preparation of country profiles on urban development, housing and land management.

-(d) Support the strengthening of governments’ capacities to design, implement and monitor urban economic resilience and post-COVID-19 recovery and rebuilding plans and innovative financing instruments for their implementation, including support to the most vulnerable segments of population, especially those in informal settlements.
+(d) Support the strengthening of national and local governments’ capacities to design, implement and monitor urban resilience and related plans; sustainable urban infrastructure development projects; multistakeholder partnerships to unlock further financing and partnerships for the implementation of these plans and projects; and innovative financing instruments for their successful implementation, including support to the most vulnerable segments of population, especially those in informal settlements, also through the work of the Geneva UN Charter Centres of Excellence.

-(e) Subject to a positive outcome of an evaluation of the First and Second forums of mayors, organize the Third Forum of Mayors to discuss the challenges for sustainable housing and urban development.
+(e) Subject to a positive outcome of an evaluation of the First and Second forums of mayors, organize the Fourth Forum of Mayors to discuss the challenges for sustainable housing and urban development.

 6. The above-mentioned work in the area of housing and land management is expected to result in: